ReconAI/PortalDatabase/README.md

 3. 02_TAIL.sql - population of some tables with data (TypeCode) **Combine all three scripts into one and apply at the database**

+## Utilities

+Use GenerateDBSCript.bat to merge HEAD, BODY and TAIL files in one

 ## AWS database connection (putty)

 1. Aquire bastion private key (.pem)